NIRSAL MFB introduces salary advance, loans for traders

 “The petty trader does not necessarily need to have account history with NMFB or any other bank to access the facility.

-The management said that staff of corporate organizations whose salary accounts were domiciled with NMFB could, easily, access the Salary Advance facility.
+The bank said staff of corporate organizations whose salary accounts were domiciled with NMFB, could easily access the salary advance facility.

-Consequently, it said that applications for loan facilities within the On-Balance Sheet Lending portfolio would be appraised in line with the Risk Acceptance Criteria of the Bank.
+Consequently, it said applications for loan facilities within the On-Balance Sheet Lending portfolio would be appraised in line with the risk acceptance criteria of the bank.

 It added that a loan product for the agriculture sector, covering farmers and all businesses in the agricultural value chain, would be launched within the year.